Is this article helpful?

 Data Export

-In Settings, go to Workspace Settings > select Data Export > choose the data to export > set the Date Range in the dropdown > click Export Data to begin the process.
+Go to Settings module > select Data Export under Workspace Settings > select the data to export from the drop-down list > set the date range from the drop-down list (only available for Conversations, Messages, and Failed Messages data) > click Export Data to begin the process.
 Once it’s ready, download the file from the Data Export History table anytime within 7 days.

 Messages Data Details